Business Education | Career Readiness | Customer Service

 Learn & Practice

-In the Learn & Practice phase, students log into the digital curriculum system to complete 10 interactive, scenario-based lessons:
+In the Learn & Practice phase, students complete 11 interactive, scenario-based lessons between these 4 units:

 Each lesson comes with an accompanying lesson plan, teacher presentation, lesson transcript, and student worksheet.